-Most people say that the bigger, the stronger you get, but the reality is very different.
+Most people say that the bigger, the stronger you get, but is very different strongman vs bodybuilder!

 Does it really make sense for natural bodybuilders to adopt powerlifting systems from a mass and size development perspective?
 What effects do these exercises have on physique and body composition, regardless of the performance side?
 We will explore this topic in more depth in this article.